Ko-Seung-Hyuk/EEG-Based-BCI/README.md

 -Abstract

 1. We create the Direct Control Using an EEG-Based BCI
-2. This title must be using later.
+2. This title must be using by later.
 For example, Project, Homwork.
 Everything related in BCI

 -Method